aminhalvaei/SEN-HW3-Practical/SEN-HW3.md

 HITS takes a different approach by assigning two roles to papers: hubs and authorities.

--   **How it Works**: Each paper gets two scores:
+-   How it Works: Each paper gets two scores:
-    -   **Authority Score**: Measures how much a paper is cited by good hubs.
+    -   Authority Score: Measures how much a paper is cited by good hubs.
 A high authority score means it’s a key resource.
-    -   **Hub Score**: Measures how well a paper cites good authorities.
+    -   Hub Score: Measures how well a paper cites good authorities.
 A high hub score might indicate a review paper linking to important works.
     -   The algorithm iterates: authority scores are updated based on the hub scores of citing papers, and hub scores are updated based on the authority scores of cited papers, until the scores stabilize.
--   **Application**: In your network, HITS can find both authoritative papers (e.g., widely cited research) and hub papers (e.g., surveys citing many key works).
+-   Application: In your network, HITS can find both authoritative papers (e.g., widely cited research) and hub papers (e.g., surveys citing many key works).
 This dual perspective can refine your search by highlighting different types of importance.

 #### Differences Between PageRank and HITS